Xtended99/TeamInfoBuilder/README.md

 ![After the last employee question](./assets/images/end_of_run.png)

-    Please select NO or it will ovewrite your previous ansers.
+    Please select NO or it will ovewrite your previous answers.
     To see the compiled HTML please point your browser to the dist directory
     and pick the index.html